-On August 20, 1999, in the Bountiful Temple, Brian was sealed to his eternal sweetheart Lisa Ann Quist, and from that union seven children were born: Jacob Bruce (16), Samantha Florence (14), Amelia Ann (12), Brooklyn Jane (10), Olivia Marie and Sophie Loray (twins 4), and Autumn Grace (9 days).
+On August 20, 1999, in the Bountiful Temple, Brian was sealed to his eternal sweetheart Lisa Ann Quist, and from that union seven children were born: Jacob Bruce (16), Samantha Florence (14), Amelia Ann (12), Brooklyn Jane (10), Olivia Marie and Sofie Loray (twins 4), and Autumn Grace (9 days).
 He loved his wife and children very much.

 Brian was active in his ward, serving as Scoutmaster, primary teacher, Elder’s Quorum President, and ward missionary.
 He was also involved in civic affairs, including organizing petition efforts and with local elections.
 He loved Orem, but was not happy with the direction it is going – and he always let that be known.